November 17, 2025

 This creates a major issue in maintaining design consistency and functionality after migration.

-2. The Temporary Fix for WordPress Shortcodes
+2. The Temporary Fix For WordPress Shortcodes

 Fix for WordPress Shortcodes